Texas to Florida Car Shipping

 Texas to Florida Vehicle Transport FAQs

-Preparing your vehicle for transport from Texas to Florida is simple but important.
+Preparing your vehicle for shipping from Texas to Florida is simple but important.
 Here’s what you need to do:

-Remove personal items: Take out all belongings, including toll passes, electronics, and fragile items.
-Carriers are not responsible for personal property left in your car.
+Remove personal items: Take out all personal belongings, toll passes, and loose items from the interior.
+Car carriers are not insured for personal property.

-Check fluids and battery: Make sure your car has enough gas (about 1/4 tank), oil, and brake fluid.
-Ensure your battery is charged so drivers can move your vehicle.
+Check fluids and battery: Ensure your car has enough gas (about 1/4 tank), oil, and brake fluid.
+Make sure your battery is secure and working.

-For complete details, check our Vehicle Shipping Tips page.
-Following these steps ensures a smooth Texas to Florida car shipping experience.
+For complete preparation details, check our Vehicle Shipping Tips page.
+Following these steps helps ensure your car arrives safely in Florida.

 Yes, your vehicle is fully insured during transport from Texas to Florida.
-Every carrier in our network must carry at least $1,000,000 in liability insurance and $100,000 in cargo insurance.
+All Sherpa Auto Transport carriers must carry at least $1,000,000 in liability insurance and $100,000 in cargo insurance to protect your vehicle.

-We recommend scheduling your car pickup from Texas at least 2-3 weeks in advance.
-This gives you the best chance to secure competitive rates and reliable carriers.
+We recommend scheduling your car shipment from Texas to Florida at least 1-2 weeks in advance.
+However, booking earlier gives you the best chance of securing your preferred dates and getting competitive rates.

 Here’s why early booking matters:

-- More carrier options: Popular routes like Texas to Florida fill up quickly
+- Better carrier availability: Popular routes like Texas to Florida fill up quickly

 No payment is due at the time of booking.
 We do require a payment method on file so that it is available to charge once a carrier is secured.
 We accept all major debit and credit cards, including Mastercard, Visa, Discover and American Express.
 The most convenient option is to pay for your shipment in full by credit card at the time a carrier is secured.